-For that reason I generally just use the 10 year growth rate in the same was that I do for revenue.
+For that reason, I generally just use the 10-year growth rate in the same way that I do for revenue.

 However, I’m always experimenting with different ways of measuring past performance.
 I want the most accurate and robust methods for finding companies that can grow quickly and consistently over many years.